mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     return [ (a * N_inv) % Q for a in fft3_forward(A, inverse(OMEGA3)) ]
 ```

 # Application to Secret Sharing

+We can now return to applying the FFT to the secret sharing schemes.
+As mentioned earlier, using this instead of the more traditional approaches makes most sense when the vectors we are dealing with are above a certain size, such as if we are sharing several secrets together or generating many shares.
+See [the Rust benchmarks](https://github.com/mortendahl/rust-threshold-secret-sharing) for more concrete numbers.

 ## Shamir's scheme

+In this scheme we can easily sample our polynomial directly in coefficient form, and hence the FFT is only relevant in the second step where we generate the shares.
+Concretely, we can directly sample the polynomial with a *small* number of coefficients, add extra zeros to get a *large* number of coefficients matching the number of shares we want, and then apply the forward FFT to turn this into a vector of values that we take as the shares.

 ```python
 def shamir_share(secret):